blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 {% include figure.html path="assets/img/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/bias_variance_tradeoff.png" class="img-fluid" %}

 The tradeoff consists of finding the optimal model complexity between two extremes: If there are too few parameters, the model may have high bias and underfit the data, resulting in poor performance on both the training and test data.
-On the other hand, if there are too many parameters, the model may have high variance and overfit the training data, resulting in good performance on the training data but poor performance on the test data.
+On the other hand, if there are too many parameters, the model may have high variance and overfit the training data, resulting in a good performance on the training data but a poor performance on the test data.

 Therefore, it is important to carefully balance the number of parameters and the amount of data available to achieve the best possible generalization performance for a given learning task.